Shuttles and Parking

 - Absolutely no camping is allowed at parking lots.
 This includes sleeping in your vehicle.

 While the SHTA doesn’t offer transportation on the trail, there are several shuttle services that operate along the SHT’s route and offer service directly to SHT trailheads.
+The following information is provided as a service, and does not imply any recommendation by the SHTA.
+No guarantee is offered as to the availability, price, or quality of service.

 - Harriet Quarles Transportation runs shuttles mid-May to mid-October with custom services available anywhere between Duluth and the northern terminus of the SHT.